-- Concurrency aware request caching.
+- Concurrency-aware request caching.
 Automated batching through request collapsing

 4. Microservice Architecture of Netflix

 Netflix’s architectural style is built as a collection of services.
 This is known as microservices architecture and this power all of the APIs needed for applications and Web apps.
-When the request arrives at the endpoint it calls the other microservices for required data and these microservices can also request for the data to different microservices.
+When the request arrives at the endpoint it calls the other microservices for required data and these microservices can also request the data from different microservices.
 After that, a complete response for the API request is sent back to the endpoint.